ONEARMY/project-kamp-academy/docs/move/house.md

 <img src="../assets/move/van-solar.jpg" />

 # Wiring Electronics
 Solar panels work on low voltage, so do cars.
-So this makes it quite comfortable/friendly to work with.
+So this makes it quite friendly to work with.
 There are a few things to take in account thought:
 - Because you work with low voltage, you have a higher amperage.
 So for energy intense connections you need thicker cables then the usual ones you find in your 230V house.
 - Having a separate "household battery" is useful.
 In this way you can drain your household battery but still be able to drive away on your car battery
 - Most cars are running on 12Volts, however bigger vans or trucks run on 24Volt.
 For instance this army van is 24Volts.